 The Educational Facilities Act provides that the governing board of an educational facilities benefit district shall include representation of the district school board, each cooperating local general purpose government, and the landowners within the district.
-The governing body of the District is its Board of Supervisors (the "Board"), which is composed of five Supervisors (the "Supervisors").
-Pursuant to the Educational Facilities Act, the Ordinance, and the Interlocal Agreement, the County has appointed one member of the Board of Supervisors, the School Board has appointed one member and the Developer has appointed the remaining three members.
+The governing body of the District is its Board of Supervisors (the "Board"), which is composed of seven Supervisors (the "Supervisors").
+Pursuant to the Educational Facilities Act, the Ordinance, as amended, and the Interlocal Agreement, as amended, the County has appointed two members, the School Board has appointed two members, and the Developer has appointed the remaining three members of the Board.
 Pursuant to the Ordinance, following the initial appointments, landowner representatives shall be elected on a one-acre/one-vote basis with each acre or fraction thereof subject to Special Assessments representing one vote.